Cookie Policy.

 - Microsoft Clarity, anonymous session replay and heatmaps that help us understand where users click, scroll, and get stuck.
 Sets cookies for session identification.
 Clarity terms.

-Both Meta Pixel and Microsoft Clarity are now live.
-They load in your browser only if you click “Accept all” on the cookie banner, choosing “Essential only,” turning on Global Privacy Control, or having Do Not Track enabled prevents them from loading.
+Meta Pixel and Microsoft Clarity load in your browser only if you click “Accept all” on the cookie banner.
+The server-side Google Analytics purchase event is likewise queued only when that optional consent is present at checkout.
+Choosing “Essential only,” turning on Global Privacy Control, having Do Not Track enabled, or being marked as an internal user prevents all three.
+These choices never prevent checkout.
 How purchase data may additionally be shared with Meta for advertising measurement, and how to opt out, is described under Do Not Sell or Share My Personal Information below.

 How to refuse or remove cookies